Four graphic novels that illuminate anti-Asian racism through personal experience

 Yang, a two-time National Book Award finalist, for “American Born Chinese” and “Boxers & Saints,” posted the comic to his Instagram and Facebook accounts on March 17, drawing thousands of likes and shares.

 “People from all over, of all different backgrounds, reached out to me to express solidarity,” Yang says.
-“I felt understood, and that there is a path leading to the future.
+“I felt understood and that there is a path leading to the future.
 It exists — we just have to find it.”

 The reaction to Yang’s post is a vivid reminder that comics — with their blend of words and pictures — can dramatize and illuminate racism in a profound way for many readers, including young audiences.